paulintrognon/paulintrognon.fr/src/content/blogPosts/typescript-prettier-eslint-next-js.md

 ```

-If you are using VSCode, I strongly suggest you install [the eslint plugin for vscode](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), which will enable you to view eslint errors directly in your editor.
+If you are using VSCode, I strongly suggest you install [the ESLint plugin for VS Code](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), which will enable you to view ESLint errors directly in your editor.

 ## Add Prettier